abitdodgy/words_counted/README.md

 ### Demo

-Visit [the gem's website][4] for a demo.
+Visit [this website][4] for an example of what the gem can do.

 ### Features

-* Get the following data from any string or readable file:
+* Out of the box, get the following data from any string or readable file:
-    * Token count
-    * Unique token count
+    * Token count and unique token count
-    * Token density
+    * Token densities, frequencies, and lengths
-    * Char count
-    * Averagechars per token
+    * Char count and average chars per token
-    * Token frequency
-    * Token lengths
     * The longest tokens and their lengths
     * The most frequent tokens and their frequencies.
 * A flexible way to exclude tokens from the tokeniser.
 You can pass a **string**, **regexp**, **symbol**, **lambda**, or an **array** of any combination of those types for powerful tokenisation strategies.
 * Pass your own regexp rules to the tokeniser if you prefer.
 The default regexp filters special characters but keeps hyphens and apostrophes.
-  * Plays nicely with diacritics (UTF and unicode characters): "Bayrūt" is treated as `["Bayrūt"]` and not `["Bayr", "ū", "t"]`.
+It also plays nicely with diacritics (UTF and unicode characters): "Bayrūt" is treated as `["Bayrūt"]` and not `["Bayr", "ū", "t"]`, for example.
 * Opens and reads files.
 Pass in a file path or a url instead of a string.

 See usage instructions for more details.